-Children who admitted to a school on a part-time basis are required to complete statutory assessments of the National Curriculum as instructed and timetabled by the DfE, as part of the cohort in which they are taught.
+Children who are admitted to a school on a part-time basis are required to complete statutory assessments of the National Curriculum as instructed and timetabled by the DfE, as part of the cohort in which they are taught.
+This includes the completion of the Early Years statutory assessment at the end of the reception year.